 With the variety of specialty lenses available today, you may want to have several different types of lenses to maximize your vision and protect your eyes in a multitude of situations.
 Our Optique Eyewear department carries the following specialty lens options:

-Occupational lenses allow for an entire view of a typical 2’-13’ working environment: up and down, side-to-side and all viewing angles in between.
+Occupational lenses can be tailored to your specific needs.
+They allow clear vision within a typical two to fifteen feet: up and down, side-to-side and all viewing angles in between.
 The multifocal lens is designed with multiple prescriptions to allow for reading and mid-range vision.

-While not guaranteed to lower your golf score, specialty golf sunglasses are designed to maximize viewing at three distances: up close for scorecard viewing, mid-range for connecting with the ball and distance to watch your ball soar down the fairway.
-These lenses can be designed with UV protection, scratch resistance, polarization (if desired) or other lens treatments.
+While not guaranteed to lower your golf score, specialty golf sunglasses are designed to maximize viewing at three distances: up close for scorecard viewing, mid-range for connecting with the ball, and distance to watch your ball soar down the fairway.
+These lenses can be designed with UV protection, scratch resistance, polarization or other lens treatments.